eqdm-dev/eqdm-dev/README.md

   <summary>What are we doing now?</summary>

   ## 🕵️‍♀️🕵️‍♀️
-  - Blog using Wowchemy, powered by Hugo
+  - Blog using Wowchemy, powered by Hugo.
-  - Host on Netlify
+  - Host on Netlify.
-  - Pull at the 🧶 of the many knowledge capture channels (Notes, Bear.app, Drafts.app, Obsidian, and far to many bespoke markdown files) and share on EQDM
+  - Pull at the 🧶 of the many routes for knowledge capture and share on EQDM ⚡!
 </details>

 <!--